 No. Many times students will apply in the semester in which upon competition of 90 hours will occur at the end of the semester in which they are applying.
 If you apply before you meet all of the eligibility, you may be admitted on a conditional basis, pending successful completion of your remaining coursework.

 You should pick you the graduate school application in the School of Graduate Studies on the 2nd floor of Tomlinson.

-A planned program of study is a list of classes that you plan on studying in order to earn your master's degree.
+A Planned Program of Study is a list of classes that you plan on studying in order to earn your master's degree.
 The form must be signed by you, your advisor, and Dean Anderson.
-The PPOS must be submitted with your application to Graduate Studies.
+The Planned Program of Study Form must be submitted with your application to Graduate Studies.

 In order to change the classes on your planned program of study, you must submit a new form indicating the changes.
 It must be signed by you, your advisor and Dean Anderson.
 A copy of it must also be submitted to the Office of Undergraduate Studies in Sears 357.

 Yes and no. You will be able to see your AA report for your undergraduate degree and your graduate degree.
 However, the graduate level classes will not appear on your undergraduate AA report until approximately two weeks after the end of the semester in which you completed the classes.
 At that time they will be copied onto your undergraduate record as well.